pivotal-legacy/whiteboard/README.md

 Goals
 =====
-Whiteboard is an app which aims to increase the effectiveness of office-wide standups, and increase communication with the technical community by sharing what we learn with the outside world.
-It does this by making two things easy - emailing a summary of the standup to everyone in the company and by creating a blog post of the items which are deemed of public interest.
+Whiteboard is an app which aims to increase the effectiveness of office-wide standups, and increase communication with the technical community by sharing what we learn with the outside world, by emailing a summary of the standup to everyone in the company.

 Background
 ==========
 At Pivotal Labs we have an office-wide standup every morning at 9:06 (right after breakfast).
 The current format is new faces (who's new in the office), helps (things people are stuck on) and interestings (things that might be of interest to the office).

 Before Whiteboard, one person madly scribbled notes, and one person ran standup using a physical whiteboard as a guide to things people wanted to remember to talk about.
-Whiteboard provides an easy interface for people to add items they want to talk about, and then a way to take those items and assemble them into a blog post and an email with as little effort as possible.
+Whiteboard provides an easy interface for people to add items they want to talk about, and then a way to take those items and assemble them into an email with as little effort as possible.
 The idea is to shift the writing to the person who knows about the item, and reduce the role of the person running standup to an editor.

 Features